APC Submission Portal Now Open

 The deal is fundamentally sound but there is a window between project completion and the refinance or sale where additional capital is needed to bridge the period.

 Knowing which type of gap you are dealing with also determines whether gap capital is the right tool, or whether a different structure — like renegotiating terms, adjusting the purchase price, or finding a different senior lender — is the better path.
+Review gap funding options for real estate investors once the gap type is clearly defined.

 04